timfilzinger/idp-software.com/docs/vendors/abbyy/index.md

 ABBYY offers a comprehensive suite of AI-powered solutions for document processing, data extraction, and content intelligence.
 Their platforms help organizations transform documents into actionable data, automate document-intensive processes, and make more informed decisions.

+Due to the latest changes published by UiPath it remains unclear if the [partnership with Abbyy](https://www.abbyy.com/de/solutions/technology/uipath/) will exist in the future.
+See the vendor listing vor [UiPath](../uipath/index.md).

 ## Key Features

 - Advanced OCR and document recognition